Muhammad Muhsin

 here for a better education.
 We stand all the racism, the hatred and other

-downgrading gestures heap on us by some ill-bred Indians.
-Thank God not
+degrading gestures heap on us by some ill-bred Indians.
+Thank God, not

 everyone behaves like that.
 We are more than human beings to others.
 We are

 special.
-We are like their wards (and they as guardians) entrusted to them by
+We are like their wards (and they, their guardians), entrusted to them by

 their government.
 We are in India

-legally; we bring fortune and contribute to their developmental growth.
+legally; we bring fortune and contribute to its development.
 This

 second category knows that.
 Thus, they value and respect us.